Alpes Maritimes – 6 nights

 Extra nights possible throughout the route: Contact On Foot for ideas and prices

-Further night B&B at end of holiday in Menton: Prices vary with season and room type.
+Further night/s in Menton at end: Prices vary with season and room type.
 Contact us

 Richard came to the Côte d’Azur to study tourism and has lived here for 30 years working as a licensed Tour Guide.
 Since 60% of the French flora is represented in this area, Richard’s keen interest in botany is put to the best possible use.